 If you find a lump or change in your breast, it’s important to see a doctor, even during the COVID-19 pandemic.
 Don’t put off seeing a doctor if you notice a change in your breast or underarm area.

 If you feel a lump in your breast, try not to panic or worry.
 Most lumps are not breast cancer, but something less serious, such as a benign breast condition.

-Some lumps will go away on their own.
-In younger women, lumps are often related to menstrual periods and will go away by the end of the cycle.
+Some lumps go away on their own.
+In younger women, lumps are often related to menstrual periods and go away by the end of the cycle.

 Learn more about benign breast conditions.

-See a health care provider if you notice any of these warning signs of breast cancer (see pictures) [52-55]:
+See a health care provider if you notice any of these warning signs of breast cancer (see pictures) [56-57]:

 Learn more about the warning signs of breast cancer.

 If you don't have a health care provider, one of the best ways to find a good one is to get a referral from a trusted family member or friend.